Step One: Online Application

 The application form should take approximately 30 minutes to complete.
 It doesn’t allow for previous steps to be opened once they are saved so please ensure that your information is entered correctly before progressing to the next step.

 - Proposed or current degree course information

-- Passport-style photograph (eg head and shoulders) (JPEG,TIFF or PNG format)
+- Colour passport photograph (eg head and shoulders) (JPEG or PNG format)

-- Name and contact details of two referees who you have asked to complete a Referee Report in support of your application.
+- Name and contact details of two references who you have asked to complete a Reference Report in support of your application.

 - Credit card details for non-refundable application fee of $175.00.

-If you have any difficulties completing the application or you have any questions relating to the process, please contact the Admissions Manager by email or 02 9394 5000.
+If you have any questions relating to the process, please contact the Admissions Manager by email or 02 9394 5000.

 Back to Top